T3DocumentationStarter/Public-Info-055/Documentation/User/Design.rst

    Custom frames for content elements

 .. note::
    The custom frame 4 doesn't have any style definition.
-You might use it for further customization.
+You might use it according your needs.

 .. _user-design-background: